ketshaka/android-developmet-for-beginners/README.md

 ## Project 1 Single Screen App - Babbage & Co.
 Designed and implemented a single screen app that displays information about a fictional small business.

- - **Building layouts** - Used XML to create the basic structure of a single-screen app by placing layouts and integrating images, buttons and text.
+ - **Building layouts** - Used XML to create a basic structure of a single-screen app by placing layouts and integrating images, buttons and text.

 <img  src="https://raw.githubusercontent.com/ketshaka/android-developmet-for-beginners/master/BabbageCo/screenshot_babbageco.png" width="332" height="633" />